-Specifies the address of a variable into which the server can return the focus time
+Specifi es the address of a variable into which the server can return the focus time last set for the device.

 XGetDeviceFocus returns the focus state, the revert-to state, and the last-focus-time for an extension input device.